|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 What are heavy minerals?

-Subsection 378.403(7), Florida Statutes, defines heavy minerals as those resources found in conjunction with sand deposits which have a specific gravity of not less than 2.8, and includes an admixture of such resources as zircon, staurolite, and titanium minerals as generally mined in this state.
-Heavy mineral mining began in Florida in 1916.
+Section 378.403(7), Florida Statutes, defines heavy minerals as those resources found in conjunction with sand deposits which have a specific gravity of not less than 2.8, and includes an admixture of such resources as zircon, staurolite, and titanium minerals as generally mined in this state.
 A variety of minerals are found in the heavy mineral sand deposits.
 These include the titanium minerals of ilmenite, leucoxene and rutile.
 Ilmenite and rutile are primary source materials used to manufacture titanium dioxide pigments.
 These pigments are often used in the manufacture of paint, varnish and lacquers, plastics, and paper.
 Another heavy mineral, zircon, has been marketed to the ceramics industry.

 Where are the heavy mineral mines in Florida?